SanderMertens/flecs/docs/Queries.md

 Position, Velocity
 ```

-actually looks like this when written out with explicit subjects:
+actually looks like this when written out with explicit sources:

 ```
 Position(This), Velocity(This)